bbauska/W3Cx-5of5/README.md

 ES5 code that can be run in nearly any browser, but they are tricky to use and not for beginners).

-**We will cover all the important features of the last version that are relevant for an intro course**.
+<b>We will cover all the important features of the last version that are
+relevant for an intro course</b>.

 <h4>Is JavaScript an important language to learn?
 What about Java, PHP, C#,
 Python, Ruby and all the others?</h4>